dmitrycello/yaglpp/docs/INSTALLATION.md

 The library supports OpenGL versions 2.0 to 3.3.
 To downgrade the default version (3.3), you must generate a new GLAD archive with the same setting, but the _API gl_ set to **`Version X.X`**, extract its only **`glad.h`** file, rename it to **`gladXX.h`** and move it into **`glad`** directory.
 The **`XX`** is the number of generated version: 20, 21, 30, 31, 32 for versions 2.0 to 3.2.
 The context version control is great for backward compatible coding.

 > [!IMPORTANT]
-> It is advised to generate all 6 supported GLAD versions, it's better to do it now to avoid the mess later.
+> It is advised to generate all 6 supported GLAD versions, it's better to do now to avoid the mess later.
 This allows to quickly set the OpenGL context version by changing the **`GLPP_CONTEXT_VERSION_MAJOR`** and **`GLPP_CONTEXT_VERSION_MINOR`** switches.
 Just set the desired value, and rebuild the library.
 But to learn OpenGL, always stick to default version 3.3!

 [&uarr; TOP](INSTALLATION.md#installation) [USAGE &rarr;](USAGE.md)